 I'm especially fond of our grass-fed beef at the Coop, which I use in my very healthy, homemade, organic blognese sauce.
 Please note that I used the possessive pronoun when referring to red meat, because it is, after all, our Coop.
 And I'm very sorry for the vegans, and their stepchildren, the vegetarians, for losing their battle.

-nearly a dozen flavors of Ben & Jerry's, interesting beers, imported ales, artisan cheeses, and many, many brands of chocolate, cleverly marketed as health food.
+Our Coop has other delicious items I can recommend: nearly a dozen flavors of Ben & Jerry's, interesting beers, imported ales, artisan cheeses, and many, many brands of chocolate, cleverly marketed as health food.

 The Coop also has a communistic paging system that any member can pick up and use to broadcast his or her particular issue to absolutely everyone in the place.
-Please note that I didn't refer to it as our paging system, because I've never u
+Please note that I didn't refer to it as our paging system, because I've never used it.
+It's as simple as picking up a phone, but I've never used it, because I don't believe in broadcasting my issues in a public place.

 Walk a mile in my (leather) shoes.